 This lesson introduces several open science tools like Docker and Apptainer which can be used to develop portable and reproducible software environments.

 This lecture provides a detailed description of how to incorporate HED annotation into your neuroimaging data pipeline.

 This talk provides an overview of the FAIR-aligned efforts of MATLAB and MathWorks, from the technological building blocks to the open science coordination involved in facilitating greater transparency and efficiency in neuroscience and neuroinformatics.

 This talk highlights a set of platform technologies, software, and data collections that close and shorten the feedback cycle in research.

-The Human Connectome Project aims to provide an unparalleled compilation of neural data, an interface to graphically navigate this data and the opportunity to achieve never before realized conclusions about the living human brain.
+This talk covers the Human Connectome Project, which aims to provide an unparalleled compilation of neural data, an interface to graphically navigate this data, and the opportunity to achieve never before realized conclusions about the living human brain.

 This lecture covers how to make modeling workflows FAIR by working through a practical example, dissecting the steps within the workflow, and detailing the tools and resources used at each step.